Our Inspirations: Marketing Communication We Love

 Talk about knowing your audience!
-From exceptional artwork to insightful, fun copy, and the decision to use out-of-home media, this campaign speaks directly with the audience.
+From exceptional artwork to insightful, fun copy, and the decision to use out-of-home media, this campaign speaks directly to the audience.

-It shouldn’t need to be said, but marketers often seem to forget so we will — marketing or advertising needs to communicate with people.
+We shouldn’t have to say it, but marketers often seem to forget, so we will — marketing or advertising needs to communicate with people.
 It is impossible to follow through on this goal without an understanding of the audience and the product we want to sell.
 It’s Okay to Look is an excellent example of understanding both.

 Preacher created these ads based on the knowledge that people don’t just look for apartments based on different needs (close to train stations, easy access to grocery stores, etc.), but they also have different dreams.